Simenpf/polimi_robotics_project1/instructions.md

 * `float64 rpm_rl`: RPM of rear left wheel

 # Instructions For Use
+Open a terminal in the catkin_ws folder and run `source devel/setup.bash`.

+## Building the Project
+ In the same folder run `catkin_make` to build the project.

 ## Launching the Project
-The project can be launched by running `roslaunch "path to"/project.launch`.
+First run `roscore` in a seperate terminal from the catkin_ws folder, then the project can be launched by running `roslaunch "path to"/project.launch` also from the catkin_ws folder.
 This will start all the nodes, and initialize the needed parameters.

 ## Visualizing the Odometry and RPM results